 This one is relatively straightforward.
 To prevent the device from constantly polling apps for available content, you can either turn it off altogether or limit the applications that are actually allowed to access this type of network functionality: Settings > General > Background App Refresh.

 Reset All Settings

 Not exactly the perfect solution, but one that has been shown to solve the problem in the past.
 This will reset all settings on the device, but will leave all user data intact.
 Settings > General > Reset > Reset All Settings.

 One of the most troublesome and time-consuming methods to prevent a battery from dying.
-In the event of having a defective or problematic version of iOS 10 installed on the phone, it’s a good idea to run through a full, clean installation of the platform instead of as an over-the-air update.
-You can find instructions for clean installing iOS 10 here: Download iOS 10, 10.1, 10.0.2 Links & Install On iPhone 7, 6s, 6, Plus, SE, 5s, 5c, 5, iPad, iPod [Tutorial].
+In the event of having a defective or problematic version of iOS 10 installed on the phone, it’s a good idea to run through a full, clean installation of the latest version of the platform instead of as an over-the-air update.
+You can find instructions for clean installing iOS 10.x here: Download iOS 10, 10.1.1, 10.2, 10.0.2 Links & Install On iPhone 7, 6s, 6, Plus, SE, 5s, 5c, 5, iPad, iPod [Tutorial].

-If all else fails, and nothing is giving you any reprieve from the iOS 10 battery issues that you may be experiencing, then you can always roll back to iOS 9.3.5, Apple’s last public version of iOS in the iOS 9 series.
+If all else fails, and nothing is giving you any reprieve from the iOS 10 battery issues that you may be experiencing, then you can try rolling back to older firmware to see if that helps in fixing the problem.
 You can follow our guide on the downgrade process here: How To Downgrade iOS 10 To iOS 9.x [Tutorial].

 Book Genius Bar Appointment

 If you’re at the end of your tether, then it’s probably time to take your device to an Apple Store for a Genius Bar appointment and let the experts handle your problem.
 Those Apple representatives will be able to run diagnostics on the device and see if it does contain any hardware defects.